 Give a great story

-Gift giving can lead to large amounts of waste down the road, accounting for five billion pounds of returned retail gifts ending up in landfills in 2017.
-Instead of purchasing new gifts that may lead to more waste, consider giving a great story with creative and zero waste gifts.
-Giving a great story means thinking beyond brand new items and finding gifts that create new memories with your family and friends.
+On average, people generate 36 more pounds of waste in December than in other months of the year.
+Instead of buying new, consider giving a great story with creative and zero waste gifts.
+Giving a great story means finding gifts that are thoughtful and can create memories with your family and friends.
 Whether it’s the anticipation of the experiences you will share, the thoughtfulness of having a beloved item repaired, or the excitement of receiving a reused item that has lived a life before getting to you; giving a great story means a personal gift that shows you care about your loved one and the environment.
-This year, instead of buying something they don’t need, give the gift of a great story—and put a lasting smile on your loved ones’ faces.
-You can give a great story as a birthday, anniversary, congratulatory, holiday or "just because" gift.
+Instead of buying something they don’t need, give the gift of a great story!
+Put a lasting smile on your loved ones’ faces.
+You can give a great story as a birthday, anniversary, holiday or "just because" gift.
 Give a great story all year long.